testica/bitmap-ts/README.md

 ```html
 <canvas id="canvas_id" width="500" height="500">
 ```
+**NOTE: Canvas can be very slow for big files, it is not the best solution to display a bmp file in HTML.
+Open a issue if found a faster solution.**
 ### Dependencies
 RequireJS in needed to allow exports and import Bitmap module.
 ```html
 <script data-main="../../build/main.js" src="../../lib/require.js"></script>
 ```
 ### Demo
-Visit [the github repository pages](https://testica.github.io/bitmap-ts/) to see a demo.
+Visit [the github repository page](https://testica.github.io/bitmap-ts/) to see a demo.

 ----
 **Leonardo Testa**